nfultz/nfultz.github.io/notes/lists/joel.md

 <!-- njnmdoc: title="Joel Test"  -->

-OThe [Joel Test](http://www.joelonsoftware.com/articles/fog0000000043.html) is an enumeration of best practices for software engineering, in questionaire format.
+The [Joel Test](http://www.joelonsoftware.com/articles/fog0000000043.html) is an enumeration of best practices for software engineering, in questionaire format.

 Original: